Mangala1782/Mangala1782/README.md

 - 👀 I’m interested in Computer Science [Software engineering]

-- 🌱 I'm always willing to gorw and learn new fundemental skills within this field of work.
+- 🌱 I'm always willing to grow and learn new fundemental skills within this field of work.

 - 🎓 I'm currently going through SNHU for bachelor's  in Computer Science [Software engineering]